solliancenet/microsoft-redis-cache-migration/pandoc/Redis-guide.md

 ## Private Link and/or VNet integration

-All Azure Cache for Redis services support private links and VNet integration.
+All Azure Cache for Redis services supports private links and VNet integration.
 There are however be sure to review the [FAQs for private endpoints](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-private-link#faq) to understand the behavior of the cache when behind a private endpoint.